MisolaInTheCloud/networking-fundamentals/README.md

 ## Subnetting Calculation

 ## Subnetting divides a large network into smaller, manageable subnetworks.
-Below is a calculation example for an IP range:
+Below is a calculation example for an IP range: (I used https://subnettingpractice.com/subnet-calculator.html for my calculation)

 IP Address: 41.76.82.198